 By taking part in the competition, the participant shall accept the following terms and conditions.

 1. What is the CUBE challenge?

-The CUBE challenge is a competition from CUBE GmbH, Berlin (“CUBE”), aimed at young, innovative companies (startups).
-The winner will receive one million euro as a cash prize without any further conditions (however, refer to the explanatory notes under point 6 below.).
+The CUBE challenge is a competition organized by CUBE GmbH, Berlin (“CUBE”) for its main financing partner, aimed at young, innovative companies (startups).
+The winner will receive up to one million euro as a cash prize (however, refer to the explanatory notes under sec.
+5 and 6 below.).

 2. Who can take part?

 Any startup around the world that qualifies for the CUBE ecosystem can take part.